Undistraction/cssapi/README.md

 `
 ```

-Here are the styles that will be rendered:
+Here are the styles that will be returned:

 ```css
 font-family: shrikhand Sans-Serif;